voschezang/coding-handbook/management/product-project.md

 - **Project** mindset: Finish a pre-defined fixed set of tasks, within constraints.
 Assume that the environment is understood.
 - **Product** mindset: Continuously deliver value to customers.

-Notes
+Note

 - In practice, products are improved through multiple small projects.

-- Because products are never finished, they cannot be reduced to a set of requirements.
+- Because products are never finished, they cannot be reduced to a static set of requirements.
 Instead they represent an outcome, which should be conveyed by telling a story or showing a vision.

+> Products are never finished, only deprecated.

 |                 | Project                             | Product                    |
 | --------------- | ----------------------------------- | -------------------------- |